 PUT AWAY THE CREDIT CARDS

 If you are shopping like crazy with your credit cards, you need to stop.
-I am not saying that you can’t ever use them again.
-You just need to use cash until you get your bills under control.
+This does not mean you can’t ever use them again.
+However, until you are caught up, you should stick to a cash budget.

 Using cash really allows you to have a better picture of your money.
 You are also not borrowing against a future payment owed to you.
 It is just better to pay for everything you can right now, without having to worry that a bill is coming in the mail at the end of the month for all the purchases you made over the past four weeks.